incepter/react-async-states/README.md

+# React async states
+> A naive lightweight React library for managing shared abortable and forkable asynchronous state.

 ## What is this

-This library provides shared forkable and abortable asynchronous state management.
-It is a tiny and naive implementation that answers most of enterprise applications needs.

 An asynchronous state is a state issued from a promise (may be other than the Promise object) that occur (or not) in a later point of time.
 An async state instance holds three properties: `status(initial|loading|aborted|success|error)`,